ibm-cloud-docs/activity-tracker/event_types.md

 * {{site.data.keyword.iamlong}} (IAM)
 * {{site.data.keyword.cos_full_notm}}

-For {{site.data.keyword.atracker_short}} event routing, you can choose the region where events are collected.
+For {{site.data.keyword.atracker_short}} Event Routing, you can choose the region where events are collected.
 [Learn more](/docs/activity-tracker?topic=activity-tracker-getting-started-routing#getting-started-routing-setp5).

 For {{site.data.keyword.at_short}} hosted event search offerings, the global domain is set in **Frankfurt**.
 Global events are captured and made available through the {{site.data.keyword.at_full_notm}} instance that is configured in Frankfurt.